Shadeira/TODO-List-Tutorial/README.md

 ![alt text](/assets/images/updated-todo.png "Todo list with counter")

-Let's take the next steps to activate our buttons, counter and add our first task to the list.
+Let's take the next steps to activate our buttons and counter, and add our first task to the list.

 ## Task 3: Add JavaScript